Jean-Barbosa9/about-me/README.md

  - <a href="https://www.outershoes.com.br" target="_blank">Outer Shoes</a>;
  - <a href="https://www.rhinoautoparts.com.br" target="_blank">Rhino Auto Parts</a>;

- ### Projects I worked at Estante Virtual
+ ### Projects I worked at Estante Virtual (2019/June - 2022/June)
+ Estante Virtual is an online marketplace that is used to sell used and new books.
+Any one can register her/him self as a seller and create the books to be sold on Estante Virtual online store.
+It was bouhgt by Magazine Luiza at 2020 January and now is part of it's group.

- Since june/2019 we are working in a ecommerce project which uses Vtex platform too, with HTML5, SASS and JavaScript with JQuery as tecnologies.
-It's build is made through Gulp tasks.
-Soon I'll release the link.
+ - <a href="https://www3.livrariacultura.com.br/" target="_blank">Livraria Cultura</a>: An ecommerce project that uses Vtex platform as backend, with HTML5, SASS and JavaScript with JQuery on it's frontend.
+It was built using Gulp tasks.
+ - Backoffice admin panels: All admin panels used by sellers (to manage account, books registrations, sales and more) and internal teams (to manage many administrative routines).
+Technologies used: Nuxt, Ruby on Rails and Django;
+ - Integrations with Magazine Luiza: Back-End integrations between Estante Virtual and Magazine Luiza services, to create new features to Estante Virtual sellers and garantee the needed communications between both companies.
+Technologies used: Ruby on Rails, Django and Fast API;

+### Personal projects
+I'm working in a personal project using Ruby on Rails to build a blog with a admin panel.
+As soon as I had it's link, I'll insert it here.

  ## Studying

-  - I studied a lot about Vuejs Framework and I consider me in a professional level, because I'm capable of using libraries to handle routes (vue router) and state management (vuex), third parties libraries like Vue Owl Carousel (carousel banners), animations and transitions with libraries like Animate CSS and JavaScript animations, components libraries as Vue Bootstrap, Event Bus instantiation, Mixins and global exports to use SASS, for example.
-I developed a application using the majority resources listed above and conecting it with Firebase to store data in Firestore and some backend services with Firebase Functions to read a Google Spreadsheet and send emails with OAuth2 conecting with Gmail.
-As soon as it's in production I'll release the link.

-  - React using libraries to handle component styling (styled components), routes (React Router Dom), state management (Redux) and Firebase conection and state management (React Redux Firebase).
-I've also learned how to manage state through components, with Context API.
-I settup my applications with "Create React App", but it's in my road map to study webpack, so I'll can handle my own custom settings.
-However I consider my knowledge with React basic yet, but I've started a personal project to practice and learn more about it.
+  - React using both class based and hooks, some libraries to handle component styling (styled components), routes (React Router Dom), state management (Context API and Redux).
+I used to use the "Create React App" CLI to settup React applications, but I'm going to start to use Vite to learn more about this new tendency.

-  - I've just started my studing in Flutter Framework focusing in mobile application development.
+  - Nextjs (React Framework for Server Side Rendering) integrated with GraphQL.
+  - Nojejs to build API Rest or GraphQL, integrating it with some database.
+I'm thinking about using it's template rendering, to play a little with it's possibilities.
+  - Strapi (Headless CMS) integrated with GraphQL, database, some email service and file upload service (AWS S3 like).

   ### Next steps:

-  - Initiate Nodejs studing, focusing in a first step on API routes and middleware to handle informations and MongoDB conection;
+  - Go deeper in automated tests (probably using React Testing Library and Jest)
+  - CI/CD
+  - Cloud Services
   - Initiate MySQL studing and general concepts on relational data bases
+  - React Native